Monday, 30 January 2012

 Put down some newspaper or scrap paper to protect the bench/table surface you will be working on.

-If you care about how well your artwork is lined up on the card fronts you need to draw a placement guide on scrap paper to help you position your card and stencil paper when printing.
-On top of a large (A3ish) sheet of scrap paper, line up your stencil art on one of the prepared cards exactly where you think it should go.
-Trace around the edges of the card and of the stencil paper.
+If you want the print to be in exactly the same place on each card you need to draw a placement guide on scrap paper to help you position your card and stencil during the printing process.
+The technical term for this is print registration.
+On top of a large sheet of scrap paper, line up your stencil design on one of the cards exactly where you think it should go.
+Trace around the edges of the card and then the edges of the stencil paper.
 You will now have two overlapping rectangles drawn on your scrap paper.
-Use this as a guide and every print you make will be in the same place.
+Use this as a guide and every print will be in the same place.

 Put a big glob of paint on a palette.
-For paint I use acrylic, as it dries quickly compared to oil based paint.
+For paint I use acrylic, as it dries quickly.
 Fabric paint works well too and comes in sparkly colours!
 For a palette I use a plate covered with tin foil, making it easy to clean up when you are finished.

-Put your first sheet of card in place, and lay the stencil paper over the top.
+Put your first sheet of card in place, and lay the stencil design over the top.
 Get it all lined up to print.

 Put a swipe of paint on your sponge and dabble it up and down a few times elsewhere on the palette, to spread the paint evenly on the sponge surface.

-When you have covered the cut out design with sponged-on paint, put the sponge aside and gently peel off the stencil paper.
+When you have filled the cut out area of the stencil design with sponged-on paint, put the sponge aside and gently peel off the stencil paper.
 There you go, your first print!
 Now simply repeat until all your cards are done.

-During the printing process use the paper towel to keep at least one hand quite clean, so you can handle printed cards, transferring them to your drying space without getting dirty finger-pints all over them.
-I use a clothes drying rack to neatly peg my prints up - keeps them neatly in a small space and out of the way.
+During the printing process use the paper towel to keep at least one hand clean of paint, so you can handle printed cards, transferring them to your drying space without finger-pints.
+I use a clothes drying rack to peg my prints up - keeps them neatly in a small space and out of the way.
 If using acrylic paint your prints will probably only need about a day to dry.

 Once the printed cards are dry remember to photograph your efforts!
-Photographs of repeating printed images always look cool.
+Photographs of repeating printed artworks always look cool.

 Now you only have to fold the cards, write in them (the hardest part of the process) and post them to friends and family - who will all be utterly delighted to receive them.